-Metropolitan projects that its unrestricted reserves as of June 30, 2023 will be approximately \$686 million on a cash basis.
-This projection is based on the assumptions set forth in the table entitled "HISTORICAL AND PROJECTED REVENUES AND EXPENSES" under "HISTORICAL AND PROJECTED REVENUES AND EXPENSES" in this Appendix A. In addition, this projection assumes that Metropolitan's Board will not authorize the use of any additional amounts in the unrestricted reserves.
+Metropolitan projects that its unrestricted reserves as of June 30, 2024 will be approximately \$327 million on a cash basis.
+This projection is based on the assumptions set forth in the table entitled "HISTORICAL AND PROJECTED REVENUES AND EXPENSES" under "HISTORICAL AND PROJECTED REVENUES AND EXPENSES" in this Appendix A.